hack-rpi/Status-Board/README.md

 QR code.
 They will then be redirected to a page to enter their Github handle and repo name.

+## Mentor Requests
+Anyone can request a mentor when he/she needs help but submitting a mentor request form.
+The help tags in the request will help match the person to the best fit mentor in the database.
+The mentor will be sent a text message when someone needs his/her help.

 ## Commit Messages
 Using all the repos in the database, queries are made every minute (must manually adjust for the number of repos) to capture all commits made.
 The 10